Diversity

 As President Gerald Ford said in 1976 when he officially recognized Black History Month, we need to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”

-Including in the workplace. 🤗
+This includes in the workplace.

 Why do we celebrate Black History Month?